 This route features two timed segments and is a great introduction to Botetourt County roads.
 After leaving Fincastle, you'll roll down scenic back roads toward the James River and your first timed segment on a smooth but, rolling road.
 After an aid station in Buchanan, you'll ride toward Troutville on the gorgeous Bike 76 route, before heading back to Fincastle and your second timed segment.

 The Mountain Ride (75 miles), 8 am start

-For those who want more of a challenge in elevation and distance, this route is for you!
-You will follow the Valley route to Fincastle, then head toward the climb of Caldwell Mountain, used in an early version of the Tour DuPont.
+For those who want a challenge in elevation and distance, this route is for you!
+This route has three timed segments, including the "Caldwell Mountain" climb.
+After the start, you'll wind your way from Fincastle on back roads before turning toward the climb of Caldwell Mountain.
 After several miles of gradual climbing, the road kicks up for 1.5 miles to the summit.
-The fast, twisting descent will take you into Craig County for a few miles.
-You will then ride along beautiful Craig Creek on your way through Oriskany and Eagle Rock, where you will find the next aid station (Mile 46).
-You'll parallel the James River on your way to the next aid station in Buchanan (Mile 62).
-From Buchanan, it's a beautiful ride on the Bike 76 route toward Troutville and the finish at Ballast Point.
+The fast, twisting descent will take you into Craig County and your first aid station.
+You'll ride along beautiful Craig Creek on your way through Oriskany and Eagle Rock, where you will find the next aid station.
+You'll parallel the James River on your way to the next timed segment, just before the aid station in Buchanan.
+From Buchanan, it's a beautiful ride on the Bike 76 route toward Fincastle and your final timed segment.

 Start/Finish: Courthouse Square, 1 West Main Street, Fincastle, VA 24090.
 Just north of Roanoke and only a few minutes from I-81, the start/finish is in "downtown" Fincastle, the county seat of Botetourt County, which recently celebrated its 250th anniversary.
 Come experience the local charm and the cool vibes of this historic village.
 Looking for lodging or other things to do in Botetourt County?